-Due to massive public outrage, this case had become the priority of government as well as our judicial system.
+Due to massive public outrage, this case had become the priority of the government as well as our judicial system.
 Because of this case, the issue of rapes in India was thoroughly discussed by media and common citizens.
 The general social sentiment was towards changing the law to make rapes capitally punishable. i.e. capital punishment for rape.

 The answer is plain ‘No’.
-Every Indian citizen enjoys fundamental rights given by the supreme court, where Article 21 stands for life and personal liberty.
-If we understand the idea of capital punishment, then it is a legal murder.
+Every Indian citizen enjoys fundamental rights given by the supreme judicial court, where Article 21 stands for life and personal liberty.
+If we understand the idea of capital punishment, then it is legal to murder.
 So, it becomes the judicial system’s utmost responsibility to provide criminal a fair trial without bringing sentiments in their judgments.

 In our democratic country, the constitutional laws prevail against social or religious norms.
 The Indian criminal law upholds the provisions made in Article 21 while sentencing.
 The financial and solitary punishments given by Indian courts are to reform convicts.
 Even the death punishment are given with particular protocol where the death should be quick and without suffering.

-For example, in Nirbhaya case, the victim was not just raped, but she was gruesomely tortured.
+For example, in the Nirbhaya case, the victim was not just raped, but she was gruesomely tortured.
 Whereas, in Pallavi Purkayastha rape case, a security guard of her society sexually assaulted her and killed her in the process.
-This case is not considered rarest of rare by judiciary.
+This case is not considered rarest of rare by the judiciary.

 What are the repercussions, if every rape will be punishable by the death penalty?

 But if capital punishment is introduced for every rape crime, then the results will be different than expected.
-A criminal committing crime will also commit the offense of murder, knowing a sure capital punishment.
+A criminal committing a crime will also commit the offence of murder, knowing a sure capital punishment.
 So such criminals would end up in murdering and be shutting their victim’s voice to save their skin from capital punishments.

 To understand this, let’s take an example of any other crime where a criminal has to pay a particular penalty as a punishment.
 For example, those who do not wear helmets have to pay Rs.
 100 as fine to RTO officers.
 But because the preventive machinery fails to punish such criminals, bikers never wear the helmet and follow the law.

 So, the lawmakers of India should first simplify the process of justice, where the victim should get relief within a guaranteed short period.
 There should be the system of Fast track courts where the justice should be served within six months without any hindrance.
 Such efficiently working system will certainly put fear in the minds of those potential criminals.

 The society is not yet comfortable with a confident and independent woman.
 The interview given to the BBC by the convict in the Nirbhaya case is self-explanatory.
 Most of these rapes are done with a feeling of ‘teaching her a lesson’.

-So, let’s conclude with the title of this article, ‘Why a Rape should be answered with Life but not Death?’
+So, let’s conclude with Why a Rape should be answered with Life but not Death?
 It should be replied to with a fresh new life to life to such rape victims rather finding solutions in revenge.
 We need a soul searching rather being a part of the rape culture.